-The UK Government recently launched the new Graduate Route as a way for students who successfully complete their degree-level course in the UK, to apply for permission to stay in the UK beyond the end of their course.
+The Graduate route is for students who successfully complete their degree-level course in the UK to apply for permission to stay in the UK beyond the end of their course.

-- You must also hold a valid Tier 4 or Student Route visa at the time of your application.
+- You must also hold a valid Student route or Tier 4 visa at the time of your application.

-The university is required to confirm to UK Visa & Immigration (UKVI) that you have successfully completed your course.
-King’s will do this within 10 working days of your results being formally ratified at the relevant Exam board.
-You will be informed by email once this confirmation has been sent to UKVI.
+The university is required to confirm to UK Visas & Immigration (UKVI) that you have successfully completed your course.
+The Visa Compliance team will do this within 10 working days of your results being formally ratified at the relevant exam board.
+You will be notified by email once this confirmation has been sent to UKVI.

 Important to know:

-You must not apply for your Graduate Visa until you have received this e-mail, or your visa application may be refused.
+You must not apply for your Graduate visa until you've received the confirmation email, or your visa application may be refused.

-If you have re-sits or deferrals which will delay the end of your course beyond the original end date on your CAS this could affect your eligibility for the Graduate Route, as you may not be awarded your degree before your current visa date.
-Please contact the Visa and International Student Advice team to discuss any implications for you in these circumstances.
+If you have re-sits or deferrals which will delay the end of your course beyond the original end date on your CAS this could affect your eligibility for the Graduate route, as you may not be awarded your degree before your current visa date.
+Please contact the Visa & International Student Advice team to discuss any implications for you in these circumstances.

-If you have changed your course at any point and want to check your eligibility for the Graduate Route, please contact the Visa and International Student Advice team.
+If you've changed your course at any point or your exit award has changed, and you want to check your eligibility for the Graduate Route, please contact the Visa & International Student Advice team.

-If in the last 12 months before the date of your application, you have been awarded a scholarship or sponsorship by a government or international scholarship agency covering both fees and living costs for study in the UK, you must provide written consent within the application, from that Government or agency.
+If, in the last 12 months before the date of your application, you've been awarded a scholarship or sponsorship by a government or international scholarship agency covering both fees and living costs for study in the UK, you must provide written consent from them with your application.

 Part of the eligibility criteria for applying for the Graduate visa is that applicants must have completed their degrees whilst studying within the UK.
 However, there are some exceptions: